saint-lascivious/unbound-config/README.md

 It is safe, but not necessarily recommended to replace the system unbound binaries with those provided.
 Any updates to the system package will remove the custom binary.

-* What do they run on?
+* What Platforms Do unbound-config Unbound Binaries Run On?

-At the present, aarch64 and armhf (armv6l, armv7l) binaries are provided.
+At the present, aarch64 (armv8) and armhf (armv6l, armv7l) binaries are provided.
 Only tested on Debian and Ubuntu derivaties.

-* Will you continue to update these binaries?
+* Will You Continue To Update unbound-config Unbound Binaries?

 Probably, yes.